 There are currently 11 prepaid tuition plans (sometimes called guaranteed savings plans) offered by 10 states and the Private College 529 Plan (PC529).
 These plans allow participants to pre-purchase future tuition at a predetermined rate today.
 Typically, an account owner will purchase somewhere between one and four years of tuition for a young child, and when that child reaches college age, the plan pays out based on tuition rates at that time.
 Investment performance is often based upon tuition inflation.
 Prepaid plans may be administered by states or by higher education institutions.

-College savings plans are different in that your account earnings are based upon the market performance of the underlying investments, which typically consist of mutual funds.
+Savings plans are different in that your account earnings are based upon the market performance of the underlying investments the account owner chooses, which typically consist of mutual funds.
 Savings plans may only be administered by states.
 Forty-nine states and Washington, D.C. offer a savings plan.
-Most 529 savings plans offer a variety of age-based investment options where the underlying investments become more conservative as the beneficiary gets closer to college-age.
+Most 529 savings plans offer a variety of age or enrollment-based investment options where the underlying investments become more conservative as the beneficiary gets closer to college-age.
 They also offer risk-based investment options where the underlying investments remain in the same fund or combination of funds regardless of the age of the beneficiary.
-In addition, many savings plans offer an FDIC/NCUA insured, money market or guaranteed option designed to protect an investor’s principal while providing for some investment growth, while others offer investments in certificates of deposit.
+In addition, many savings plans offer an FDIC/NCUA insured, money market or guaranteed option designed to protect an investor’s principal while providing for more modest investment growth, while others offer investments in certificates of deposit.